نوع مقاله : مقاله علمی پژوهشی

 - Linking between the past and the present

-The guides' emphasis on the need to make comparisons in the tourist mind with the aim of emphasizing the commonalities of the host culture and tourists to stimulate the tourist mind to connect with the site and not boast and excellence is significant and shows the knowledge of experienced commentators on the need to emphasize commonalities and not distinctions.
-Cultural and critique of excellence and pride in their interpretation.
+The guides' emphasis on the need to make comparisons in the tourist mind to emphasize the commonalities of the host culture and tourists to stimulate the tourist mind to connect with the site and not boast about excellence is significant.
+It shows the knowledge of experienced commentators on the need to emphasize commonalities and not distinctions between cultural and critique of excellence and pride in their interpretation.

 - Liven up the site for the tourist

-Guides to things like the interpreter's duty to help the tourist to touch the past and visualize current life scenes on the site through a number of and such an approach is consistent with the prevailing approach of third-generation tourism empiricism and contemporary tourists' desire for lifestyle experiences.
+This means guides to things like the interpreter's duty to help the tourist touch the past and visualize current life scenes on the site through several.
+Such an approach is consistent with the prevailing approach of third-generation tourism empiricism and contemporary tourists' desire for lifestyle experiences.

 - Storytelling and narration using elements of intangible culture

-Constructivist interpretation places great emphasis on the inclusion of historical facts in the heart of stories and narratives, although slang, which allows the tourist to relate to heritage on a personal and emotional level.
+Constructivist interpretation emphasizes including historical facts in the heart of stories and narratives.
+However, slang allows the tourist to relate to heritage personally and emotionally.

 - Involvement of tourists in the process of interpretation and encouragement of discourse and self-interpretation